idaholab/moose/framework/doc/content/syntax/Materials/index.md

 with the name used to declare the property in the material object.

-!alert note title=The declare/get calls must correspond If a material properties is declared for automatic differentiation (AD) using `declareADProperty` then it +must+ be consumed with the `getADMaterialProperty`.
+!alert note title=The declare/get calls must correspond If a material property is declared for automatic differentiation (AD) using `declareADProperty` then it +must+ be consumed with the `getADMaterialProperty`.
 The same is true for non-automatic differentiation; properties declared with `declareProperty` +must+ be consumed with the `getMaterialProperty` method.